 Ahava manufactures cosmetic products and extracts the minerals for its cosmetics from the Dead Sea at the illegal settlements of Kalya and Mitzpe Shalem in the West Bank, which are built upon land belonging to the Palestinian villages of Nabi Musa and Qumran.
 Ahava’s sticker “Made in Israel” is a farce since its products are made on stolen Palestinian lands.
-See Stolen Beauty http://www.stolenbeauty.org/
+Ahava directly violates the Geneva Convention which states that the natural resources of an occupied land cannot be used for the economic benefit of the occupier.
+See Stolen Beauty

 Re/Max Israel is a franchise of Re/Max International.
 It opened in 1995 and has more than 100 branches, including in settlements on the West Bank.
 Israeli branches advertise properties and execute sales of settlement homes in the West Bank.
-The Re/Max Israel franchise office in Jerusalem, called Re/Max Vision, targets international clients who may be interested in purchasing a home in or around Jerusalem. see http://www.remodelremax.org/
+The Re/Max Israel franchise office in Jerusalem, called Re/Max Vision, targets international clients who may be interested in purchasing a home in or around Jerusalem.
+See https://www.remodelremax.org/

 Motorola has an exclusive contract to provide the Israeli military with encrypted mobile phone technology.
 Every Israeli border guard at a checkpoint inside Palestinian territory and every Israeli soldier who commits war crimes against Gaza receive their orders through a Motorola device.
 The company also manufactures “virtual fences” and surveillance systems used at dozens of illegal settlements.